 Information on the Dickens Festival

 The festival is being organized the weekend before Christmas, since 1991.
+In 2023 it was in the weekend of 16 and 17 December.
+The dates for 2024 are already known, it will be in the weekend of 14 and 15 December.
 It’s only 2 days: one weekend a year.
 The entrance is free and is open from 11.00 am till 5.00 pm.
 The festival attracts some 125.000 visitors, so it’s crowded.
 Entrance to the medieval Bergkwartier is only on the corner of Walstraat and Keizerstraat.

 Bergkwartier is part of the old town of Deventer.
 The Medieval area is perfectly suited to host the Dickens Festival, it ads to the atmposphere.
 Streets that are participating are: Walstraat, Goltstraat, Damstraat, Roggestraat, Bergkerkplein, Bergstraat, Kerksteeg, Bergschild and Menstraat.